Blood Bowl: Rules

 Some skills also allow for special player actions.

 Teams, and in a few cases players, have a limited stock of "re-rolls" which can be used to re-take failed rolls (not more than once per turn in the original rule-set of the game).

-Whenever a player action fails (except throw team mate (unless also carrying the ball)), a "turnover" occurs: the team turn ends immediately, and the opposing team begins theirs.
+Whenever a player action fails (except throw teammate (unless also carrying the ball)), a "turnover" occurs: the team turn ends immediately, and the opposing team begins theirs.
 This turnover rule is arguably the defining feature of Blood Bowl.
 It sustains tension throughout the turn, rewards effective planning by coaches who seek to prioritise actions which are the most vital to improving their position, and can result in dramatic moments from unexpected outcomes.
 Further, a turnover automatically occurs after 4 minutes of play, to encourage fast-paced play.

 Just as Blood Bowl has rules to encompass fouls and other forms of cheating by players, so too do the rules involve in-game consequences for actions by players that in most games would be considered either neutral book-keeping or downright cheating.
 For instance, players are responsible for policing each other's accounting for game turns; failing to move the turn marker at the start of one's turn is an "illegal procedure" which costs one of the offending team's valuable re-roll counters.
 Along the same lines, in some editions coaches are welcome to attempt to set up with more than 11 players on the pitch, and it is down to the other coach to spot this behaviour.
 Other rules are strictly off-limits.